rsnakul2021/research_paper_summarizer/README.md

 # 🚀 Research Paper Summarizer
-A webpage that makes use of AI LLM calls to summarize research papers.
-Built using HTML and CSS Project - a web application built with Flask and OpenAI that helps users quickly understand academic papers.
+A webpage that makes use of LLM calls to summarize research papers.
+Built using HTML, CSS and Python

+Project - a web application built with Flask and OpenAI that helps users quickly understand academic papers.
 Users can upload any PDF research paper through a modern, drag-and-drop interface, and the application will generate an AI-powered summary of the paper's content.
 # 📌 Features